Monitor historical trends across a Site

 A drilldown provides additional information like Session Reliability or Auto Client Reconnect, time stamps, Endpoint IP, and Endpoint Name of the machine where Workspace app is installed.

 By default, logs are sorted by the event time stamps in descending order.
 This feature is available for Citrix Workspace app for Windows, Citrix Workspace app for Mac, Citrix Receiver for Windows, and Citrix Receiver for Mac.
 This feature requires VDAs 1906 or later.

 Sometimes, the auto reconnect data might not appear in Monitor for the following reasons:

 Workspace app is not sending auto reconnect data to VDA.

 VDA is not sending data to monitor service.

-Sometimes, the client IP address might not be obtained correctly if certain NSG policies are set.
+Sometimes, the client IP address might not be obtained correctly if certain Citrix Gateway policies are set.

 View trends for connection failures: From the Failures tab, select the connection, machine type, failure type, Delivery Group, and time period to view a graph containing more detailed information about the user connection failures across your Site.

 View trends for machine failures: From the Single session OS Machine Failures tab or Multi-session OS Machines tab, select the failure type, Delivery Group, and time period to view a graph containing more detailed information about the machine failures across your Site.